 Antral follicles are ovarian follicles that still contain immature eggs inside.
-However, these antral follicles are already sensitive to follicle stimulating hormone (FSH) and are likely to advance in their development to pre-ovulatory follicle.
+However, these antral follicles are already sensitive to follicle-stimulating hormone (FSH) and are likely to advance in their development to the pre-ovulatory follicles.
 However, only one of the antral follicles will develop each month and give rise to a mature egg, which will be released from the ovary with ovulation.

 Antral follicles are characterized by having a cavity inside, called antrum, in which follicular fluid accumulates.
 These antral follicles can be visualized on ultrasound when they are 1-2 mm in diameter, which allows them to be counted.

-Antral follicle count (AFR) is a method used to assess a woman's ovarian reserve.
-It is advisable to perform the RFA at the beginning of the menstrual cycle, between the second and fourth day, in the early follicular phase.
+Antral follicle count (AFC) is a method used to assess a woman's ovarian reserve.
+It is advisable to perform the AFC at the beginning of the menstrual cycle, between the second and fourth day, in the early follicular phase.
 This determination of the number of antral follicles is carried out by the gynecologist by means of a transvaginal ultrasound.
-Therefore, RFA is a non-invasive and painless method for women.
+Therefore, AFC is a non-invasive and painless test for women.

 However, three other situations can occur when performing the RFA: